Cheng Hong: Biography

-In 1995, Cheng was a visiting scholar in the United States at Brown University, Rhode Island.
+In 1995, Cheng was a visiting scholar in the United States at Brown University.
 Cheng taught at Beijing Institute of Economics (Capital University of Economics and Business).

-Considered one of the leading Chinese scholars of American nature writing, as of 2012 she had published two books on the subject and translated several books from English to Chinese, including The Singing Wilderness, and The Outermost House.
+Considered one of the leading Chinese scholars of American nature writing, as of 2012 she had published two books on the subject and translated several books from English to Chinese, including The Singing Wilderness by Sigurd Olson, and The Outermost House by Henry Beston.